-Within each time period t, one chooses a set of "benchmark" species [8] and computes the proportion recorded per site and time period (Hill's s{it}) as an index of site-level recording effort.
-(Note that there are potentially many ways to choose ones' neighbourhood benchmarks, but Hill [6] proposed a fixed proportion R^ of the standardised species rank-frequency curve after an additional normalisation step involving the division of species' ranks by the expected species count $\sum_j \tilde{f}{ij}$; however, the precise method of choosing benchmarks does not affect what follows).
+Within each time period t, one chooses a set of local "benchmark" species [12] and computes the proportion recorded per site and time period (Hill's s{it}) as an index of site-level recording effort.
+(Note that there are potentially many ways to choose ones' site benchmarks, but Hill [10] proposed a fixed proportion R^ of the standardised neighbourhood species rank-frequency curve after an additional normalisation step involving the division of species' ranks by the expected species count $\sum{j} \tilde{f}{ij}$; however, the precise method of choosing benchmarks does not affect what follows).
 For each species j in period t, Hill then defines a Poisson-link intensity